wxt-dev/wxt/docs/guide/entrypoints.md

 ### Side Effects

-You cannot use imported variables outside the `main` function is JS entrypoints.
+You cannot use imported variables outside the `main` function in JS entrypoints.
 This includes options, as shown below:

 ```ts
 // entrypoints/content.ts